 It is easy to access and play slot games today.
 The slot game is a long-standing fan favourite, loved and played by many on a daily basis, but few actually know its origins.
 So, where did it all begin?

-In Brooklyn, New York, in 1891, Sittman and Pitt invented a gambling machine, considered now to be the very first slot machine.
+In Brooklyn, New York, in 1891, Sittman and Pitt invented the gambling machine, considered now to be the very first slot machine.
 Slightly different to the classic slot machines that we know and love today, Sittman and Pitt’s was poker-based and involved no element of direct payout – instead, the owner of the bar or establishment would reward winners with free drinks or cigars, depending on how good the winning hand was.

 Liberty Bell Slot Machine